Senth/graphviz-planning/README.md

-# factorio-planning
+# Graphviz planning
-Just simple planning notes for playing Factorio
+Just simple planning notes for playing various games or other projects